Slaymish/ArticulateAI/README.md

 ## 🗣 Examples

-- Record a lecture, will reply with formatted notes on the spoken topic
+- Record a lecture and receive comprehensively formatted notes.
-- Record a debate between two people, and take note of the main points of both sides
+- Transcribe a debate, noting down key points of both sides.
-- Record someone decribing how to make a certain food, and format the information as a recipe.
+- Listen to a food recipe description and format it professionally.
-- Translate a conversaton in a foreign language to English
+- Translate a conversation in a foreign language to English.
-- _plus others..._
+- _And so much more..._